Kayo Sports: Original programming

-Kayo Sports' first original program Below the Bonnet premiered on 25 March 2021.
+Kayo Sports' first original program, Below the Bonnet, premiered in March 2021.
 The weekly Supercars Championship themed talk show is hosted by David Reynolds and Michael Caruso.

 Availability

-Kayo Sports offers a three tier subscription model (one, basic or premium), the difference being the number of simultaneous device streams(1 for one, 2 for basic, 3 for premium).
+Kayo Sports offers a three tier subscription model, one, basic or premium, the difference being the number of simultaneous device streams.
+One for one, two for basic, three for premium.
 Kayo Sports is available via web browser, mobile app (Android and iOS), and on selected smart televisions and media consoles.

 Kayo Freebies

-In January 2021 Kayo Sports announced they would be offering free access to selected sports and programs under the banner Kayo Freebies as a way of increasing subscribers.
+In January 2021 Kayo Sports started offering free access to selected sports and programs under the banner Kayo Freebies as a way of increasing subscribers.
 Sports included under the banner include: the Mount Panorama 500, selected A-League games, selected W-League games, two Suncorp Super Netball games a round plus Australian Diamonds games, and all sports supported under the Federal Government's Women's, Niche and Other Under-Represented Sports grants.